MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

 ![Display line numbers](./grid-images/grid-show-line-numbers.png)

 By default, the positive and negative line numbers are displayed on the grid overlay.
-For information about negative numbers in the grid overlay, see [Line-based placement with CSS Grid](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout/Line-based_Placement_with_CSS_Grid).
+For information about negative numbers in the grid overlay, see [Counting backwards](https://developer.mozilla.org/docs/Web/CSS/CSS_grid_layout/Grid_layout_using_line-based_placement#counting_backwards) in _Grid layout using line-based placement_ at MDN.

 <!-- ---------- -->